Forum Topics Started

 Ensuring adequate financing.
 In order for the EU to achieve the above policy objectives, the EU budget is one of the best tools for responsibility sharing within the Union and boosting sustainable development in the EU neighbourhood.
 We have called for the mobilisation of additional financial resources for the 2018 budget.
 We need to establish an EU Search and Rescue Fund to save lives in the Mediterranean.
 We call for increased financial support to Member States for integration activities and believe that a significant percentage of the EU Fund for Asylum, Migration and Integration should be earmarked for integration.
 In parallel, we supported the mobilisation of up to EUR 44 billion under the European Fund for Sustainable Development to create decent jobs, boost growth and ensure stability in Africa and the EU’s neighbourhood.
 We continue to insist, however, that EU development aid should not be made conditional to cooperation on migration, that Member States honour their commitments in terms of pledges to Africa, and that private companies investing in Africa respect the principles of Corporate Social Responsibility and ILO norms.

-“Asylum and Migration: Solidarity and Real Solutions” is one of the priorities part of the “Building the Progressive Future Together” statement, that will be debated during our event in Brussels on October 18-19.
+“Asylum and Migration: Solidarity and Real Solutions” is one of the priorities part of the “Building the Progressive Future Together” statement, debated during our event in Brussels on October 18-19.
+But the debate goes on.
 We’re counting on your input, so each of you can play a part in shaping our common future.
-It’s easy – just sign in, click on the link and add your thoughts.
-We will select the best comment for each workshop and fly the person who sent it to Brussels, as our Together Ambassador, to debate live with our MEPs, European Commissioners, academics and intellectuals.
-Deadline: October 9.
+It’s easy – just sign in add your thoughts to this topic.

 We need to find better, durable solutions on migration and asylum.
 This means building up a truly European Asylum System where human rights are respected and responsibilities are shared among all member states.
 Refugees must find protection and all necessary support for their good integration in society.
 At the same time, we need to secure Europe’s external border.